maxblee/clipivot/README.md

 * **[Contact Me](#contact-me)**

 ## Installation
-You can download binaries for Windows, Linux, and MacOS on the [Releases](#https://github.com/maxblee/clipivot/releases/latest) page of this repository.
+*Ideally*, you'll be able to download binaries for Windows, Linux, and MacOS on the [Releases](#https://github.com/maxblee/clipivot/releases/latest) page of this repository.
+However, I've had some difficulty getting Travis CI set up to do that, so you may have to compile the program using cargo.

 Additionally, if you have Rust's package manager, Cargo, installed, you can run
 ```bash